mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 As with machines that are shielded against interrogation, so can they be shielded against Control.
-Every level of anti-Control strength applies a –1 DM to the psion’s control attempt (and adds 2% to the machine’s cost).
+Every level of anti-Control strength applies a –1 DM to the psion's control attempt (and adds 2% to the machine's cost).

 Machines with no Psionic Interface apply a standard –2 DM to the Control attempt.